robynsb/interactive-track-and-trace/README.md

 ## Gamified Reward Scheme Interaction Approach

 ![GIF of base interaction scheme](figures/demo2.gif)

-The gamified interaction will involve maneuvering a bird character around some litter.
+The gamified interaction will involve maneuvering a bird character to collect food (green particles) and avoid litter (red particles).
 Successfully completing this goal will grant the player reward achievements.
 See below for some example reward achievements.

 ![Reward1](figures/fulmar.png)